Lauren’s First and Goal Foundation

 In partnership with the Leukemia Lymphoma Society, a resource library of disease specific books and educational materials was developed and is being provided to all newly diagnosed patients and families at the Lehigh Valley Specialty Care Hematology/Oncology Clinic.

 LFG donations continue to underwrite the expenses for families during Brain Tumor Week.
-The foundation is also contributing toward permanent naming rights to a new volunteer housing suite at Camp Sunshine (see the newsletter below for more details).
-This donation would allow for a continuation of the pet therapy and wellness programming at each camp session, and a permanent place for the volunteers who facilitate these services to stay during the sessions.
+The foundation also sponsored the construction of a new volunteer housing suite at Camp Sunshine.
+This suite provides a permanent home for some very special volunteers, including Max and Rocky, who bring love and friendship to children and families during their visits to Camp Sunshine.
+This donation supports the continuation of the pet therapy and wellness programming at each camp session, and a permanent place for the volunteers who facilitate these services to stay during the sessions.

 Dream Come True - $5,000